Self-Care and the Relationship between Mind, Body, and Food

 Recognising that food is not only fuel but also a source of joy, comfort, and connection.

 Ultimately, eating for self-care is about fostering a relationship with food that honours your mind and body wellbeing, without guilt or rigidity.
+However, if you need to follow a therapeutic nutritional plan as an intervention for health purposes, this will of course form part of your self-care.

 Reclaiming Balance in Self-Care